Mistralys/masseffect-3-modding-notes/README.md

   - Install the game and all applicable DLC (all official DLC + multiplayer DLC recommended)
   - Download the modding tools (Mod Manager + ALOT)
-  - Start up Mod Explorer, and do a game backup
+  - Start up Mod Manager, and do a game backup
   - Download the content mods you wish to use, into a content mods folder (when available, I recommend using the torrents)
   - Download ALOT into a separate folder, and use it to choose all the texture packs you wish to use